kno/code-challenge-2021-edition/README.md

 # Billin code challenge 2021 edition

 Welcome to the **Billin code challenge 2021 edition**.
-We look forward to reading your quality code!!
+We look forward to to seeing what you come up with!!

 Please find below the _instructions_ and the _key points_ for doing the exercise.

 # Instructions

 The challenge explanation is very simple, you have to develop an invoice importer.
-For this purpose you'll find a test file called `importer.test.ts`.
-You must get it running in green.
-And this is all.
+As such you'll find a test file called `importer.test.ts`.
+The goal is to get the tests running in green :).
+And that's all.

-We provide you with the two CSV files you will need to get the tests running.
+We have gien you with the two CSV files you will need to get the tests running in.
 Please see the `files` folder.

 In the section **Tests** you will find the instructions to run the tests.